 Overview: Biochar is a biobased soil amendment that can increase carbon storage and be created from many sources including small diameter and lower quality wood.
 In some ecosystems, biochar has been shown to increase water holding capacity and thus has been hypothesized as a potential treatment to decrease impact of drought stress due to climate change.
 We've been exploring the relationship between biochar and tree survival in sandy outwash soils for over seven years and will share results from multiple field and greenhouse studies.

 Speaker: Katie Frerker, US Forest Service

 Overview: Landtype Associations are one of the ecological units with the National Hierarchical Framework of Ecological Units.
-With a scale of tens of thousands of acres, LTAs are used for planning and analysis at the landscape scale.
-With subsequent advances in mapping and geospatial technologies this talk will address the efforts to revisit the LTA polygons originally mapped in 2000 and improve the precision and information provided by these units.
+With a scale of tens of thousands of acres, LTAs are used for planning and analysis at the landscape scale, incorporating forest and watershed assessments and benefiting planners across all organizational boundaries.
+This talk will address the efforts to revisit the LTA polygons originally mapped in 2000 and improve the precision and information provided by these units.

 Date: Tuesday 13 June, 2023 from 9-10am

 Speaker: Sarah Anderson, US Forest Service